 SECONDARY OBJECTIVES:

-1. To determine correlation of insulin resistance and sensitivity with obstetric outcome such as development of pre-eclampsia, gestational hypertension, chronic hypertension, polyhydramnios, postpartum hemorrhage, and puerperal sepsis.
+1. To determine the correlation of insulin resistance and sensitivity with obstetric outcomes such as the development of pre-eclampsia, gestational hypertension, chronic hypertension, polyhydramnios, postpartum hemorrhage, and puerperal sepsis.

-2. To determine correlation of insulin resistance and sensitivity with perinatal outcome such as birth weight, occurrence of hypoglycemia, Transient tachypnoea of newborn, hyperbilirubinemia and NICU admissions.
+2. To determine the correlation of insulin resistance and sensitivity with perinatal outcomes such as birth weight, occurrence of hypoglycemia, Transient tachypnoea of newborn, hyperbilirubinemia and NICU admissions.

 MATERIALS & METHODS:

 This Prospective Observational study was conducted between February 2022 to November 2023 in the Department of Obstetrics and Gynecology, All India Institute of Medical Sciences, New Delhi.
 The study was approved by the Institute Ethics Committee.
 Pregnant women above 18 years of age attending the outpatient antenatal clinic of the Department of Obstetrics and Gynaecology, and following the inclusion and exclusion criteria were recruited after taking informed consent.
 All the pregnant women underwent blood investigations at first antenatal visit.
 A blood sample for fasting plasma glucose and fasting serum insulin was taken after an overnight fasting of 8 hours.
 All enrolled women who were found to have FPG 92-125 mg/dl were labelled as GDM and were managed as per hospital protocol.
-All enrolled women were followed up and OGTT with 75 gm glucose was done at 24-28 weeks of gestation for women with normoglycaemia in early pregnancy.
-Repeat fasting serum insulin and fasting serum glucose was done in all pregnant women at 24-28 weeks.
+All enrolled women were followed up and an OGTT with 75 gm glucose was done at 24-28 weeks of gestation for women with normoglycaemia in early pregnancy.
+Repeat fasting serum insulin and fasting serum glucose were done in all pregnant women at 24-28 weeks.

 Serum insulin estimation was performed using an electro chemiluminescent tracer-based immunometric assay (sandwich assay) using a Cobas e411 auto-analyzer (Roche Diagnostics).
-For plasma glucose, samples were collected in a fluoride vial, centrifuged immediately and were transported to the laboratory within 1 hour of collection in cool boxes.
+For plasma glucose, samples were collected in a fluoride vial, centrifuged immediately and transported to the laboratory within 1 hour of collection in cool boxes.
 Glucose was analyzed using the hexokinase method with the Cobas Integra 400 plus auto-analyzer (Roche Diagnostics).

 The Homeostasis model assessment (HOMA) was used to evaluate insulin resistance and beta cell function at the first antenatal visit

-HOMA-IR = fasting plasma insulin concentration (μIU/mL) × fasting plasma glucose (mg/dl) / 405
+ = fasting plasma insulin concentration (μIU/mL) × fasting plasma glucose (mg/dl) / 405

 HOMA-β = fasting plasma insulin concentration (μIU/mL) × 360/ fasting plasma glucose (mg/dl) -63